juju/docs/src/en/charms-deploying.md

 charm upgrade the channel revision is different than the revision of a currently deployed charm.
 The following rules apply:

-- If a channel revision is older, downgrade the deployed charm to that revision
+- If a channel revision is older, downgrade the deployed charm to that revision.
-- If a channel revision is newer, upgrade the deployed charm to that revision
+- If a channel revision is newer, upgrade the deployed charm to that revision.

 Channels can be specified with the `upgrade-charm` command.
 For example:

 ```bash
 juju upgrade-charm mysql --channel edge
 ```

 ## Deploying a multi-series charm